-Other veggie burgers on the market usually contain similar ingredients.
-However, some contain more whole-food-based ingredients like lentils, quinoa, hemp, and black beans.
+Many other veggie burgers on the market contain similar ingredients.
+However, some contain more whole-food-based ingredients such as lentils, quinoa, hemp, and black beans.

 The heme iron in the Impossible Burger is more bioavailable than non-heme iron in plant foods.

-Luckily, if you eat a plant-based diet, you can instead meet your iron needs by eating nutrient-dense whole foods like legumes, nuts, seeds, and grains.
-Alternatively, you can take iron supplements.
+If you eat a plant-based diet, you can instead meet your iron needs by eating nutrient-dense whole foods such as legumes, nuts, seeds, and grains or by taking iron supplements.

-Additionally, pairing plant-based iron sources with foods rich in vitamin C, as well as soaking, sprouting, or fermenting grains and legumes before eating them, are simple ways to naturally enhance the absorption of non-heme iron (
+Additionally, pairing plant-based iron sources with foods rich in vitamin C and soaking, sprouting, or fermenting grains and legumes before eating them are simple ways to naturally enhance the absorption of non-heme iron (22,

 The Impossible Burger has made headlines for its impressive similarity to beef-based burgers.

 It boasts high protein, vitamin, and mineral contents, including a genetically engineered, plant-based source of heme iron known as soy leghemoglobin.